AymanDev/OwlieLowi-s-Nightmare/README.md

 ## Post scriptum :writing_hand:
 Game was made for [OwlieLowi](https://twitch.tv/owlielowi) and her community.
 Many thanks for how she is amazing and her streams :gift_heart:

+## Development :gear:
+### How to start dev environment:
+1. `git clone git@github.com:AymanDev/OwlieLowi-s-Nightmare.git`
+2. `cd OwlieLowi-s-Nightmare`

+## License notice :warning:
+> [!CAUTION]
+> **Please don't reuse, sell and etc using assets from the game!**
+> Most of the assets are was bought from asset stores or from other authors.
+Most of them mentioned properly in the game credits or i own full rights to use/sell or prohibit other from doing so.
+Thats because i bought full rights on it *(This is only for background, character and cat)*.

+> [!WARNING]
+>  Free assets used in this game are also mentioned in the credits you have to follow links to authors and theyre assets for their licenses.
+Most of free assets used in this game does not require any credits but i gave credits anyway.